pmarcis/citation-graph-builder/README.md

 # Usage Instructions

-In order to use the `ss-citation-graph-builder`, first you need to acquire an author ID.
+In order to use the `citation-graph-builder`, first you need to acquire an author ID.
 Go to https://www.semanticscholar.org/, find the author you are interested in, open his/her profile, and copy the multi-digit number that comes after the author's name in the URL.

 Then, execute the `GetSemanticScholarAuthorCitationGraph.exe` tool with the following command line: